Deploy the WordPress charm for the first time¶

 To be able to work inside the Multipass VM, log in with the following command:

-multipass shell my-juju-vm
+multipass shell charm-tutorial-vm

 Note